Aku-n06/ASBubbleMenu/README.md

 ### implementation :

-- Or, if you are using CocoaPod, add the followind line to yur Podfile pod 'ASBubbleMenu', :git => 'https://github.com/scamps88/ASBubbleMenu.git'
+- Or, if you are using CocoaPod, add the followind line to yur Podfile (adding the use_frameworks! flag at the end) pod 'ASBubbleMenu', :git => 'https://github.com/scamps88/ASBubbleMenu.git'

+    use_frameworks!

 - ti implement ASBubbleMenu just give him an array of UIimages and it will show them :
     ```swift